 We all know that 2016 has been a rotten year, especially when it came to talented, famous, and inspiring people leaving us far too soon.
 George Michael was all three: He was talented for certain; he was famous for being, well, talented (I’ll just leave aside his being famous for being unfortunate British tabloid fodder); and he was inspiring for being an out-of-the-closet role model in his later years (and being so without apology).
 But he was talented first and foremost, either as part of Wham! or his productive post-Wham! solo career (although that was not without litigation).
 His death (on Christmas Day no less) leaves those like me who are part of the LGBT community, those who also like me grew up in the 1980s, and those of any age and identity who appreciate catchy and well-crafted pop sad and in mourning.
 Yeah, going to a drag show at a bar and knowing that a shared sadness about losing a gay idol as important as George Michael would cast a pall over the proceedings is not fun.

-So, a lonely Christmas Day made more lonelier by George Michael’s death ended with me just turning just before 10PM.
+So, a lonely Christmas Day made more lonelier by George Michael’s death ended with me turning in for the night just before 10PM.
 And instead of happy Christmas carols, my mind was filled with “Wake Me Up Before You Go Go” and “One More Try” and (yeah) “Last Christmas” and anything from Listen Without Prejudice Vol. 1.
 Here’s hoping your Christmas Day was a fine one, that you are having a nice Boxing Day if you celebrate it, and that we venture together into the next 365 days without experiencing any more collective sadness than we need to.